xtrembaker/givemetime/CONTRIBUTING.md

 ---------------

 - Better header (logout)
-- Add project error messages
-- Credit users every month
-- Better side menu
+- Project delete
-- Better grid system
+- Better UI
+- Deploy on some cloud provider using docker containers